 Houghton on the Hill has the services to support its continued designation as a Selected Rural Village.
-With 4 out of the 6 key services it has the level of services to become a Rural Centre.
-Whether Rural Centre status is appropriate given its location between Billesdon (a Rural Centre) and Thurnby and Bushby will need to be considered further.
-It has the capacity to accommodate growth but there are constraints which could impact on the delivery of sites.
+However, with 4 out of the 6 key services and a daily scheduled bus service, it has the level of services equivalent to a Rural Centre and is larger than its neighbour Billesdon which is already a Rural Centre.
+Therefore, it is considered that Houghton on the Hill should be identified as a Rural Centre in the development of options for the new Local Plan which will be consulted upon later in 2015.
+The village has the capacity to accommodate limited growth and there are constraints which could impact on the delivery of sites.
 Development would need to be sympathetic to the village's numerous heritage assets, the High Leicestershire landscape setting, traffic concerns and to any specific housing needs of the village.